OmahTI-UGM/JOINTS2021-CTF-Probset/Final/Misc/Snap Shot/README.md

 ## Deskripsi Soal

-> I was told by my someone that he bought me a gift.
+> I was told by someone that he bought me a gift.
 Unfortunately, I need to have a proper access to grab it <br><br>`nc port 22222`<br><br>Note: The service used Paramiko SSH module instead of traditional SSH prompt

 ---
 ## Proof of Concept